redcom/aperitive/README.md

   ```
 It reads docker-compose.yml and starts a container with Mongodb

+I choose Aperitive name because it has a stimulating effect on the appetite for coding dreams.

 ## License
 Copyright © 2016 This source code is licensed under the [MIT] license.